Skip to content

 Network slowness is rarely caused by a single factor.
 The most common causes include:

-• Outdated network equipment: switches and routers that cannot handle current traffic
+• Outdated network equipment: switches and routers that cannot handle current traffic volumes or modern fibre connection speeds

-• Network congestion: too many devices competing for the same bandwidth
+• Network congestion: too many devices competing for the same bandwidth without traffic prioritisation (QoS)

 Sign 2: Intermittent Disconnections

-How It Shows Up
+How It Manifests

-• Network printers stop responding randomly
+• Network printers stop responding at random

-• Remote desktop sessions get interrupted
+• Remote desktop sessions are interrupted

 Why It Is Serious

-Sign 3: Recurring Security Issues
+Sign 3: Recurring Security Problems

-How It Shows Up
+How It Manifests

-• Frequent alerts from antivirus or firewall software
+• Frequent alerts from antivirus or firewall

-• Phishing emails arriving unfiltered in inboxes
+• Phishing emails arriving without being filtered

-• Unauthorized access attempts detected in system logs
+• Unauthorised access detected in system logs

 • Unknown devices connected to the network